 Building brand guidelines from the beginning.

 Brand Guidelines outline your company philosophy and determine the basis for all company interactions.
 They establish the rules for creating and bringing together an identifiable company image.
-These rules encompass everything from logo colours and how they should be used to promotional literature, advertising, design and even how you should use social media.
+These rules encompass everything from logo colours and how they should be used to promotional literature, advertising, design and even how you should use a social media strategy.

 Your logo is the basis of your Brand Guidelines.

 While your Brand Guidelines portray your identity as a whole, your logo is usually where it all starts.
 Once you have your company logo, it is vital to maintain its consistency.
 It is the foundation of your identity so keeping it consistent and regulated is essential in successfully communicating your company message.
 Building brand guidelines allow you to outline things such as colours, placement, size and surrounding white space.

 Typefaces and fonts

 Whether it’s for print or digital applications, all typefaces and fonts should have a defined style with a distinct set of rules on how and where to use them including font size and colour.
 Before you commit to a typeface, always ensure it has the same look and feels when using different media e.g. how does it look on the website as opposed to on your company brochure.
 Ideally, you should limit the use of different typefaces so as not to dilute the look and feel of your identity, however, many companies select a complementary typeface for use in big headlines or bold statements.